Coiot/cbr-main/src/albums/CBRYTest.md

 - scene_number: 03
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/cbry-test-scene03.jpg
   narration: "<p>Next is JFD's gameplay mods under the banner Rise to Power (RtP).
 This was previously known as JFDLC, but has now received a number of new updates and improvements.
-Not all RtP mods are active here, but chief among them is Cycles of Power and Soverinity, which takes a civ's innate flavors and biases to direct them towards a series of governments and reforms which gives them added bonuses and match their personalities and in-game situations and choices.
-They are subtle additions that add a little bit of world-building pieces that the sub can altch onto to launch original content for the sub.
+Not all RtP mods are active here, but chief among them is Cycles of Power and Sovereignty, which takes a civ's innate flavors and biases to direct them towards a series of governments and reforms which gives them added bonuses and match their personalities and in-game situations and choices.
+They are subtle additions that add a little bit of world-building pieces that the sub can latch onto to launch original content for the sub.
 One of the mods, Workforces, gives charges to workers (like in Civ VI), and adds a new dynamic for civs wanting to choose between building workers or military throughout the game.
 It allows greatly reduces the number of workers a civ will build and retain on the map.
 The most noticeable mod is a UI known as the AI Observer, which displays all the key stats and diplomatic relationships of civs as their turns progress.
 This is meant more for streams than albums, but you can expect a more compact version of this for next season to add a little more information for those in the audience that do not go head first into the stat sheets all the time.
 You can find this collection here: https://steamcommunity.com/workshop/filedetails/?id=1840389923</p>"
 - scene_number: 04
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/cbry-test-scene04.jpg